 The lush taiga stretches to the Ural Mountains, flowing in the tundra, where there are almost no plants, while the crystal rivers descend from the ridges and are merged into Pechora, birthing amazing landscapes.

-The world's deepest lake is only a bit smaller in area than the Komi forests—31,722 km².
+The world's deepest lake is located in Russia.
+It is only a bit smaller in area than the Komi forests—31,722 km².
 Its' surface has room for a country a hundred times as large as Malta.
 It is 1642-meter deep at its deepest point.
 It means that if you could place the Eiffel tower on its bottom and multiply its height by five, it still wouldn't emerge.

 Its virgin thickets and river shores contain fancy stone sculptures, unusual buttes and other weathering-created objects that resemble castle ruins or mythical creatures.